Skip to main content

 5. Safari

-Telling the National Driver Licence Service (NDLS)
+Tell the National Driver Licence Service (NDLS)

 You need to tell the NDLS if you have type 2 diabetes and you are taking insulin or medicines which may cause hypoglycaemia (hypo).
-This is where you have low blood glucose levels.

-Driving advice if taking insulin or diabetes medicines
+Driving advice if taking insulin or diabetes medicines that put you at risk of hypo

-It is very important you know how to:
+It is very important you:

 • prepare yourself for any journey